Skip to main content

 Manage

-• Full project control including settings
+• Full workspace control including settings

 • Can manage API keys and integrations

-• Can manage project tags and actions
+• Can manage workspace tags and actions

 Permission examples